 I’ve worked at recreating this in my own kitchen.
 I’ve done a totally vegan version substituting a few tablespoons of sun-dried tomato pesto and a quarter cup of vegan mayonnaise for the cheese and eggs.
 And I’ve made a couple of versions of the full-on loaded with cheese version.
 Both are fantastic.
 But since the cheesy version is most similar to the one I had at Sole, I’m including my version of their perfect dish below.
-My only lament is that because I’m a completely inadequate photographer – I just cannot do this dish justice with a photograph.
-I vow to keep trying but overlook the photographs – this lasagna really is my new favourite thing.

 Sweet potato, spinach, and mushroom lasagna

 - 2 large sweet potatoes – try to pick long thin ones if possible, peeled and if not thin, cut in half lengthwise